shivam12345kesarwaniS/Hotel_Booking_Python_EDA_Project/README.md

 Weekend Discounts: "Considering the higher cancellation ratio in resort hotels during weekends and holidays, offering reasonable discounts during these periods may help."

-January Campaigns: "In January, hotels could launch marketing campaigns with attractive offers to boost revenue during the peak cancellation period."
+January Campaigns: "In March, hotels could launch marketing campaigns with attractive offers to boost revenue during the peak cancellation period."

 Quality Improvement: "Focusing on enhancing hotel quality and services, particularly in Portugal, could reduce cancellation rates."